kryoz/llama-strix-halo/README.md

 split-mode = none
 fit = off
 warmup = off
-# Generally ubatch-size of 2048 is optimal for gfx1151
+# Generally ubatch-size of 2048 is optimal for gfx1151 for ROCm.
+Try 1024 for vulkan.
 ubatch-size = 2048
 batch-size  = 4096
 # high quants have tiny benefits; lower work badly on ROCm though cache-v = q5_1 would be nice for RAM saving